Daluge Travel

 On this trip the price is all inclusive for everything except enhanced excursions.

-Sun, May 3 – Enjoy breakfast on board before transfer to the airport and return home
+Tue, June 22 - Enjoy breakfast on board before disembarking.
+We will transfer to Frankfort and return home.

 Excursions